Skip to main content

 And don’t forget installation.
 Is it a first-time installation, or are you replacing a furnace system that already exists?
 Does the ductwork need work?
 Is there a disposal fee for the old furnace?
 What about money back through government or utility-issued rebates?
 With all of the variables involved, the most accurate answer to the question “how much is a new furnace?” will come from an experienced HVAC pro after an assessment of your home, comfort needs, and budget.

-Factors That Impact How Much Is A New Furnace
+4 Factors That Impact How Much A New Furnace Costs

-Pricing can vary from dealer to dealer as well.
+Pricing for furnace installation can vary from dealer to dealer as well.
 Some HVAC dealers might offer discounted equipment pricing as part of an annual service agreement.
 Last year’s models or dealer overstock units might be available with discounted pricing as well.
-Ultimately, assuming you are analyzing the major brand names and current models, factors that influence the new furnace cost include energy efficiency, installation costs and size to name a few.

 The cost of a furnace is driven, at least in part, by its energy efficiency rating – the higher the efficiency, the greater the average cost.
 However, a higher efficiency unit that costs more today may save money down the road on your utility bills and may continue to do so over the life of the furnace.